pbyrne84/scala_native_lambda_test/README.md

 ## Purpose of the experiment
 Startup times with jvm based languages can make scala non-ideal for lambdas that have a high call rate that are expected to finish quickly such as sqs message consumption.
-There is some argument for anything of real complication alpakka is a better solution as lambdas seem like they are prone to being very happy path oriented.
-They seem to be very unpleasant to debug in cloudtrail etc. They are also not very nice to deploy.
+There is some argument for anything of real complication something dockerized sqs stream processing is a better solution as lambdas seem like they are prone to being very happy path oriented.
+They also seem to be very unpleasant to debug in cloudtrail etc.
+They are also not as nice to deploy.

-Hopefully this investigation helps with the perceived need to jump to other languages for things that need to be easily well tested etc. Ability to
+Hopefully this investigation helps with the perceived need to jump to other languages for things that need to be easily well tested etc.
-test easily and elegantly while also allowing change by anyone is usually where languages fall down.
+Ability to test easily and elegantly while also allowing change by anyone is usually where languages fall down.
 Easily and elegantly is subjective to the observer due to their ability, priorities and personal philosophy.

 Rust could be an interesting experiment at some point.

-I would personally not use native images for things like http servers as we rely on runtime instrumentation and that will break.
-We would have to look at getting the instrumentation in as they would have to be converted to a native implementation as well within the fat jar we convert.
+I would personally not use native images for things like http servers as they can rely on runtime instrumentation and that will break.

 ## Technologies
 1. Docker image based upon amazonlinux:2 (CentOS based) with dev tools as amazonlinux is a very light image